baoqger/chrisbao/source/_posts/userland-memory-allocation-three.md

 <img src="/images/naive-free-list.png" title="pwndbg 4" width="400px" height="300px">

 If the `allocator` keeps track of all the freed chunks in a linked list.
 It will take `O(N)` time for the allocator to find a freed chunk with fit size by traversing from the head to the tail.
 If the `allocator` wants to keep the chunks in order, then at least  `O(NlogN)` time is needed to sort the list by size.
-This slow allocation would have a bad impact on the overall performance of programs relying on the `glibc`.
+This slow allocation would have a bad impact on the overall performance of programs.
 Next, let's see how bins optimize this process.
+In summary, the optimization is done on the following three aspects:

+- High-performance data structure
+- fast-turnaround queue
+- per-thread cache without lock contention

 Among the 5 types of `bins`, `small bins` and `large bins` behave similarly.
 At the [code level](https://sourceware.org/git/gitweb.cgi?p=glibc.git;a=blob;f=malloc/malloc.c;h=6e766d11bc85b6480fa5c9f2a76559f8acf9deb5;hb=HEAD#l1686), they are defined as follows: